pyhoff/git-test/README.md

 - A fast-forward merge happens when the target branch was branched  from current one, an the are no new changes to the current branch since then.
 - An Automatic merge happens when the two histories have diverged, but git is able t reconcile then into one set of changes.
 This Creates a new commit on the current branch.

+## Whats a remote?
+A remote repository is one hosted somewhere other than our local machine.
+We can add remotes with `git remote add`, and setup *tracking branches* to track differences between our local and remote repositories.
+We push to remotes with `git push`, and fetch from remotes with `git fetch`.
+We can also fetch and merge as one command with `git pull`